huggingface/diffusers/docs/source/en/tutorials/basic_training.md

 ...     output_dir = "ddpm-butterflies-128"  # the model name locally and on the HF Hub

-...     push_to_hub = True  # whether to upload the saved model to the HF Hub ...     hub_private_repo = False
+...     push_to_hub = True  # whether to upload the saved model to the HF Hub ...     hub_model_id = "your-username/my-awesome-model"  # the name of the repository to create on the HF Hub ...     hub_private_repo = False
 ...     overwrite_output_dir = True  # overwrite the old model when re-running the notebook
 ...     seed = 0